 STEP 10: Click ok to close the Select Views window and then click ok to finish configuring the Transfer SQL Server Objects Task.

-Let us run the package to see whether we successfully transferred the SQL Server Views from source to destination.
+Let us run the package to see whether we successfully transferred the Views from source to destination.

-Let’s open the SQL Server Management Studio and check for the User Defined Views.
+Let’s open the Management Studio and check for the User Defined Views.

-From the above screenshot, you can observe that we successfully transferred the SQL Server User-Defined Views such as vEmployee, vEmployeeDepartment, and vEmployeeDepartmentHistory views.
+From the above screenshot, you can observe that we successfully transferred the User Defined Views such as vEmployee, vEmployeeDepartment, and vEmployeeDepartmentHistory views.